Custom camera implementation in Unity —— External frame data source

 Frame rate range

-Define x as the lower bound of the frame rate range and y as the upper bound of the frame rate range. - DeviceFrameSourceCamera.AxisSystem:
+Define x as lower bound and y as upper bound of frame rate range. - DeviceFrameSourceCamera.AxisSystem:

-The coordinate axis system used for head/physical camera pose and physical camera extrinsic parameters
+Coordinate axis system used for head/physical camera pose and physical camera extrinsics

 All matrices must use the same coordinate axis system.
-If the data definition used does not conform to a known system, a coordinate axis transformation is required before passing it to EasyAR. - DeviceFrameSourceCamera.Extrinsics:
+If the data definition does not conform to a known system, perform coordinate transformation before passing to EasyAR. - DeviceFrameSourceCamera.Extrinsics:

 - FrameSource.OnSessionStart(ARSession):